-Westman Youth Choir: Auditions have now taken place, and WYC welcomes conductors Marla Fontaine and John Wiens for the fall season.
-Their choir camps will take place Sept.
-13-16 and Sept.
-27-30, with tour from Oct.
-16-18.
-Please visit their Facebook page for details.
+Westman Youth Choir: WYC welcomes conductors Marla Fontaine and John Wiens for the fall season.
+Their first choir camp has taken place, and everyone looks forward to the next one Sept.
+27-30.
+The tour is scheduled for Oct.
+16-18; please visit their Facebook page for details.

 The Virden and District Chorale and the Virden Collegiate Institute, under the direction of Michelle Chyzyk continue their unflagging surge of fabulous musicals.
 They recently polished off The Addams Family to great acclaim and wild applause!
 Congratulations to this production on being selected the Rainbow Stage School Award recipient for 2018.
 The award includes a cash prize of $1,000, as well as special recognition at Rainbow Stage’s opening night of "Beauty and the Beast" on Aug.
 16. Read the Brandon Sun article here.

 The choirs of Oak Lake are directed by their founder, Karyn Morrow-Penner, who is also the music specialist at Oak Lake Community School.
 Enjoy their bios: